Syphist/NextUI-Themes/README.md

 You can also browse and install themes and components *directly from the Theme Manager* if you have internet access!

-## Want to contribute?
+## Submit Your Theme!

-If you'd like to create your own theme/component and submit it, or find documentation on how themes and components work, all of this can be found in the Theme Manager's repository.
+If you'd like to create your own theme/component and submit it, read the documentation [here](Upload/README.md) on how to format a pull request to this repo so we can add it.

+Make sure you've read the documentation on how to [create and export themes and components]() first!

 If you need assistance, open an issue in this repository or join our Discord community.